 3. Diffused silicon pressure sensor

 The working principle of the diffused silicon compressive load cell is also based on the piezoresistive effect.
-Using the piezoresistive effect principle, the pressure of the measured medium is directly acted on the sensor (stainless steel or ceramics), so that the film produces a micro-displacement proportional to the medium pressure, so that the The resistance value of the sensor changes, and the electronic circuit detects this change and converts the standard measurement signal corresponding to this pressure.
+Using the piezoresistive effect principle, the pressure of the measured medium is directly acted on the sensor (stainless steel or ceramics), so that the film produces a micro-displacement proportional to the medium pressure, so that the resistance value of the sensor changes, and the electronic circuit detects this change and converts the standard measurement signal corresponding to this pressure.

 4. Piezoelectric pressure sensor